 When I was first introduced to family therapy in graduate school, I immediately fell in love with the visual language of genograms.
 Since making this genogram chart at that time, this graphic has become one of my most shared sketchnotes across multiple platforms.
-Scroll to the bottom of this post to purchase a printable PDF of this genogram key updated for 2020 plus flashcards for students currently learning this visual vocabulary!
+Scroll to the bottom of this post to purchase a printable PDF of this genogram key updated in 2020, plus flashcards for students currently learning this visual vocabulary!

 What is a Genogram?

-In America, we are especially individualistic and often forget how influenced we are both explicitly and implicitly by our ancestors (The field of intergenerational trauma seeks to understand these links in both psychology and genealogy) The genogram is a helpful tool to help us notice patterns, and once aware, we can become empowered to make more informed decisions about our own behaviors.
+In America, we are especially individualistic and often forget how influenced we are both explicitly and implicitly by our ancestors.
+(The field of intergenerational trauma seeks to understand these links in psychology and genealogy.)
+The genogram is a helpful tool to help us notice patterns.
+Once aware, we can become empowered to make more informed decisions about our own behaviors.

-New for 2020:
+New for 2021:

 The download of this genogram key now includes an additional page – for the same low price.
 The new page includes a legend of line patterns that can be used to visually represent the emotional tone of connections.

 Why I Love Genograms

 The visual language of Genograms concisely represents the complexity of relationships and intergenerationally transmitted issues.
-If you are interested in learning more about genograms check out Genograms: Assessment and Interventions (by Monica McGoldrick, Randy Gerson Ph.D., and Sueli Petry Ph.D.)
+If you are interested in learning more about genograms, check out Genograms: Assessment and Interventions (by Monica McGoldrick, Randy Gerson Ph.D., and Sueli Petry Ph.D.)

-In the opinion of this author, ethical use of genograms integrates an individual’s own self-representation and symbolic identification as the basis.
+In the opinion of this author, the ethical use of genograms integrates an individual’s own self-representations and symbolic identifications as the basis.
 Centering client experience and self-identification helps this tool empower and spark growth rather than label and pathologize.
-Learning/memorizing symbols is important- it gives you the vocabulary that weaves together into a meaningful language, but once you’ve learned the language, improvise and adapt to your client or patient’s needs.
+Learning/memorizing symbols is important.
+It gives you vocabulary that weaves together into a meaningful language.
+Once you’ve learned the language, improvise and adapt to your client or patient’s needs.

-Download my Genogram Resources
+Download My Genogram Resources

 This sketchnote version of a genogram symbol key is now available via the links below.